 In an ideal system, different employees perform each of these four major functions.
-No one person should have control over more than two of the four responsibilities.

-CAUSE: As a result of the small staff, the City Treasurer controls and maintains the check stock.
-The Treasurer also opens the mail, sets up and maintains vendors, approves vouchers for payment, prepares checks, signs checks with the Mayor, and maintains the accounting records.
+No one person also opens the mail, sets up and maintains vendors, approves vouchers for payment, prepares checks, signs checks with the Mayor, and maintains the accounting records.